mspnp/aks-baseline/03-microsoft-entra-id.md

-# Prep for Azure Active Directory integration
+# Prep for Microsoft Entra ID integration

 In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates.md); now we'll prepare Microsoft Entra ID for Kubernetes role-based access control (RBAC).
 This will ensure you have a Microsoft Entra security group(s) and user(s) assigned for group-based Kubernetes control plane access.